 A mother’s breastfeeding of her baby is not under any circumstance “harmful to minors.”
-A mother’s breastfeeding of her baby does not under any circumstance constitute “nudity” or “sexual conduct” irrespective of whether or not the nipple is covered during or incidental to feeding.
+Likewise, a mother’s breastfeeding of her baby does not under any circumstance constitute “nudity” or “sexual conduct” irrespective of whether or not the nipple is covered during or incidental to feeding.

 Definitions in Florida’s Transmission of Material Harmful to Minors Statute

 - Minor – Under § 847.0137(1)(a), Fla.
 Stat., the term “minor” means any person less than 18 years of age.